uebylive/aide/CONTRIBUTING.md

 Once submitted, your report will go into the [issue tracking](https://github.com/microsoft/vscode/wiki/Issue-Tracking) workflow.
 Be sure to understand what will happen next, so you know what to expect and how to continue to assist throughout the process.

-## Automated Issue Management

-We use GitHub Actions to help us manage issues.
-These Actions and their descriptions can be [viewed here](https://github.com/microsoft/vscode-github-triage-actions).
-Some examples of what these Actions do are:

-* Automatically close any issue marked `info-needed` if there has been no response in the past 7 days.
-* Automatically lock issues 45 days after they are closed.
-* Automatically implement the VS Code [feature request pipeline](https://github.com/microsoft/vscode/wiki/Issues-Triaging#managing-feature-requests).

-If you believe the bot got something wrong, please open a new issue and let us know.

-## Contributing Fixes

-If you are interested in writing code to fix issues, please see [How to Contribute](https://github.com/microsoft/vscode/wiki/How-to-Contribute) in the wiki.

 ## Thank You

-Your contributions to open source, large or small, make great projects like this possible.
+Your contributions to open source, large or small, make projects like this possible.
 Thank you for taking the time to contribute.